Tell us briefly how a man born with a “normal” name came to go through life with the name “Light”.

 In this 25-minute segment, Light and Sun share the story of their own vegan awakening as a newly-married couple in Upstate New York, as well as reflecting on how becoming vegan affected their lives and their perceptions of the world around them, while also giving an inside look into how Gentle World came to be.

 Note: We wish that the video and audio quality were better.
 However, the message is, as one would expect, inspirational.
 We offer our appreciation to those who helped us to capture this material and finally make it available to the world.
-Special thanks to Luke Avery, Sarah Hilliard, and Aaron Lanuza.
+Special thanks to Joe Avery, Sarah Hilliard, and Aaron Lanuza.